 With ASD, you might notice that you often find it difficult to interpret other people; or struggle to pick up the subtleties of others’ feelings and intentions, which is why, at times, you might be misunderstood and perceived to be insensitive if people are unaware of the challenges that you can encounter.

 You might struggle to express your own emotions, which is why you might not seek comfort from other people.
 Instead, you might benefit from seeking time alone and often need to find your own way to make friends.

 - Repetitive behaviour

-In an attempt to make sense of a seemingly complex and unpredictable world, it’s not uncommon for people with ASD to seek routines and predictability, to restrict the ‘element of surprise’, and gain some sense of control.
-For example, if you are on the spectrum, you might feel more comfortable with eating the same food at exactly the same time; wear similar and comfortable clothes; or walk the same route every day.
+In an attempt to make sense of a seemingly complex and unpredictable world, it’s not uncommon for people with ASD to seek routines and predictability, restrict the ‘element of surprise’, and gain some sense of control.
+For example, if you are on the spectrum, you might feel more comfortable eating the same food at exactly the same time, wearing similar and comfortable clothes, or walking the same route every day.

 - Sensitivity to light, sound, taste or touch

 People with ASD may experience might, for example, find restaurants or shops that play background music unbearably loud or distracting.
 In such situations, in not unusual to feel anxious and perhaps have a meltdown or shutdown.